JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/Pahlavi_Texts_Part_5/Selections_of_Zad_Sparam_21.md

 ## Footnotes

-[154:1](sbe4728_htm.html) T inserts ‘not’ here, which is clearly wrong, and must have been introduced by some copyist who did not observe that the assembly, though learned, was sinful; and that the object of the anecdote is to exhibit Zaratû<i>s</i>t's ability to distinguish between good works and sin, when still untaught by the sacred beings.

 [^2]: (154:2) On the last day of the twelfth Parsi month.

 [^3]: (154:3) The Maidhyôzaremaya season-festival, held on the fifteenth day of the second Parsi month.